 For example, when you start to feel your anxiety spike about your presentation, you could say “Hi anxiety.
 You are making me nervous about my upcoming work presentation, and I know you just want to make sure I stay on task and complete this project so my boss knows I am committed to my work.
 Thank you, anxiety.
 I have put in the time for preparation, so now we can breathe.”

 Conclusion (Anxiety Therapy at The Center for Growth)

 Recognizing how your anxiety is motivating you to be successful, increasing your global gains and promoting your values contributes to developing a more compassionate relationship with your anxiety.
 This is helpful because it allows you to be more mentally flexible and calm, which will allow you to create lasting change as you work toward challenging your anxiety.

-Doing this work can be challenging, and you might benefit from working with a Therapist to manage your anxiety.
-If you would like to work with a Therapist, call 215-922-5683 Ext.
-100 to schedule with a Clinician.
-We offer services in Philadelphia, PA, Ocean City, NJ, Richmond, VA, and Santa Fe, NM.
+Doing this work can be challenging, and you might benefit from working with an anxiety therapist to manage your anxiety or you may prefer an anxiety support group.
+If you would like to work with an anxiety therapist, call 215-922-5683 Ext.
+100 to schedule with an anxiety therapist.
+We offer services in Philadelphia, PA, Ocean City, NJ, Mechanicsville, VA, and Santa Fe, NM.
 We also offer telehealth in Georgia and Florida.